 Dave Hollinshead applied for a position on the programme after years of working in mixed and small animal practice, as he realised working out of hours would allow him to spend more time with his family — as well as providing a welcome break from the routine of first opinion practice.

-Now, Dave is determined to make the most of his new role as senior vet in Vets Now Sheffield.
+Now, Dave is making the most of his role as senior vet in Vets Now Sheffield.

 In this Q&A, Dave, who lives in Sheffield with his wife Jacqui and their two children, explains how AdvantEdge broadened his horizons and reinvigorated his passion for veterinary medicine.

 Are you an experienced vet looking to work in ECC?

 The Vets Now AdvantEdge programme is a fast-track induction designed to give you the edge you need to work sole-charge in emergency and critical care.Find out more

 Give us a brief history of your career?

 I started my career in 2011 when I graduated from Cambridge.
 Since then, I’ve had quite a mix.
 I started off in mixed practice in Cumbria, moved down to the Sheffield area and then back up to Gateshead.
 During that time, I’ve worked in mixed practice, small animal only practice, first-opinion, and I’ve also had a non-clinical role mainly auditing clinical notes which, as you can imagine, was quite entertaining.
 Now, I’ve moved into the senior vet role in the Sheffield clinic via AdvantEdge.